 Nancy is a BS/MS student majoring in molecular and cell biology and minoring in chemistry at UCSD.
 Her previous research focused on understanding the molecular control of synaptic vesicle cycle in neurotransmission using drosophila as a model organism.
 Nancy is interested in the general fields of genomics and neurodegenerative diseases.
 During her free time, she likes to dance and attend music festivals.

 Mackenzie studied neurodevelopment of the hindbrain in Zebrafish while completing her B.S. in Biology from Virginia Commonwealth University.
 As an IMSD scholar, she studied the effects of external factors such as ethanol on facial branchiomotor neuron migration during the early stages of development.
-Mackenzie is currently earning her Master’s degree in Applied Data Science, interested in machine learning for neuroscience and genetics.
-At DevCoGx, she studies the role of microglia in neurodevelopment & aging in the context of Down syndrome.
+In her master’s studies, she focused on life science applications of machine learning, developing tools to predict genetic disorder risk using patient medical data.
+At DevCoGx, she previously studied the impact of Trisomy 21 on microglia and is currently focusing on investigating developmental senescence in the brain.
 In her free time, Mackenzie enjoys electronic music festivals, playing video games, and reading any fantasy/sci-fi book she can get her hands on.

 Undergraduate Researcher